docusealco/docuseal/docs/api/csharp.md

             },
             "remove_tags": {
               "type": "boolean",
-              "description": "Pass `false` to disable the removal of {{text}} tags from the PDF.
-This can be used along with transparent text tags for faster and more robust PDF processing.", "default": true
+              "description": "Pass `false` to disable the removal of {{text}} tags from the document.
+This can be used along with transparent text tags for faster and more robust document processing.", "default": true
             }
           }